-A new trend that has been finding its way onto the surface of garage floors and shop floors is the use of a concrete densifier and sealer.
+A new trend that has been finding its way onto the surface of garage floors and workshop floors is the use of a concrete densifier with an added sealer.
 Densifiers have been used on occasion in the garage for a variety of reasons, but rarely as an actual finished garage flooring treatment.
 So why has there been a gradual increase in its use and popularity for the garage floor?

 How a concrete densifier works on a garage floor

 Are they 100% impervious to stains and chemicals?
 No, but if you don’t allow spills to sit for a long period, they will generally wipe right up with little if any scrubbing necessary.
-Be particularly careful with solvents that can stain, as their resistance to them is minimal.
+However, you must be particularly careful with solvents that can stain, as their resistance to them is minimal.

-The benefits of a concrete densifier with sealer include:
+The benefits of a concrete densifier with sealer added include:

 - Added strength and abrasion resistance to the surface of a working garage